-To write data to the DS28E01-100, the scratchpad must be used as intermediate storage.
+To write data to the DS28E02, the scratchpad must be used as intermediate storage.
 First, the master issues the Write Scratchpad command, which specifies the desired target address and the data to be written to the scratchpad.
 Note that writes to data memory must be performed on 8-byte boundaries with the three LSBs of the target address T[2:0] equal to 000b.
 Therefore, if T[2:0] are sent with nonzero values, the device sets these bits to 0 and uses the modified address as the target address.
 The master should always send eight complete data bytes.
 After the 8 bytes of data have been transmitted, the master can elect to receive an inverted CRC-16 of the Write Scratchpad command, the address as sent by the master, and the data as sent by the master.
 The master can compare the CRC to the value it has calculated itself to determine if the communication was successful.
-After the scratchpad has been written, the master should always perform a Read Scratchpad to verify that the intended data was in fact written.
-During a Read Scratchpad, the DS28E01-100 repeats the target address TA1 and TA2 and sends the contents of the E/S register.
-The partial flag (bit 5 of the E/S register) is set to 1 if the last data byte the DS28E01-100 received during a Write Scratchpad or Refresh Scratchpad command was incomplete, or if there was a loss of power since data was last written to the scratchpad.
-The authorization-accepted (AA) flag (bit 7 of the E/S register) is normally cleared by a Write Scratchpad or Refresh Scratchpad; therefore, if it is set to 1, it indicates that the DS28E01-100 did not understand the proceeding Write (or Refresh) Scratchpad command.
+After the scratchpad has been written, the master should always perform a read scratchpad to verify that the intended data was in fact written.
+During a read scratchpad, the DS28E02 repeats the target address TA1 and TA2 and sends the contents of the E/S register.
+The partial flag (bit 5 of the E/S register) is set to 1 if the last data byte the DS28E02 received during a write scratchpad or refresh scratchpad command was incomplete, or if there was a loss of power since data was last written to the scratchpad.
+The authorization-accepted (AA) flag (bit 7 of the E/S register) is normally cleared by a write scratchpad or refresh scratchpad; therefore, if it is set to 1, it indicates that the DS28E02 did not understand the proceeding write (or refresh) scratchpad command.
 In either of these cases, the master should rewrite the scratchpad.
 After the master receives the E/S register, the scratchpad data is received.
-The descriptions of Write Scratchpad and Refresh Scratchpad provide clarification of what changes can occur to the scratchpad data under certain conditions.
-An inverted CRC of the Read Scratchpad command, target address, E/S register, and scratchpad data follows the scratchpad data.
-As with the Write Scratchpad command, this CRC can be compared to the value the master has calculated to determine if the communication was successful.
-After the master has verified the data, it can send the Copy Scratchpad to copy the scratchpad to memory.
-Alternatively, the Load First Secret or Compute Next Secret command can be issued to change the secret.
-See the descriptions of these commands for more information.
+The descriptions of write scratchpad and refresh scratchpad provide clarification of what changes can occur to the scratchpad data under certain conditions.
+An inverted CRC of the read scratchpad command, target address, E/S register, and scratchpad data follows the scratchpad data.
+As with the write scratchpad command, this CRC can be compared to the value the master has calculated to determine if the communication was successful.
+After the master has verified the data, it can send the copy scratchpad to copy the scratchpad to memory.

-Refer to the full data sheet for this information.
+Refer to the full data sheet for more information on Writing with Verification.